kylepan823/weather-service/README.md

 # weather-service
-A simple weather service app template
+A simple weather service app demo

 ## Server
-Spring Boot API bootstrapped by [Spring Initializr](https://start.spring.io/)

 Inside the api directory, you can run some built-in commands:

 Run API: `./gradlew bootRun or gradlew.bat bootRun`